AWGL/trio-panels/README.md

 # Apply panels to trio analysis output

 The VariantReporterSpark trio analysis pipeline produces a txt file output containing a list of variants with no panel applied.
+The clinical scientist has to analyse all *de novo* calls from this text file, and all variant calls within a certain panel.
+The panel applied depends on the phenotype of the patient and most of the time it will be taken from PanelApp.

+This repository contains two scripts:

+- ```query_panelapp.py```: This script queries PanelApp and makes a BED file of the genes within a panel.

-This script takes one or more panels and applies them to the trio variant report output.
+- ```apply_panel_trios.py```: this script takes one or more panels and applies them to the trio variant report output.
+It also outputs a seperate file containing all *de novo* calls.

 ## Requirements